 “Nothing But Blackened Teeth reads like the ghost-punk noir you never knew you needed.
-It’s sharp, playful, and nasty as hell.” —Paul Tremblay, author of A Head Full of Ghosts
+It’s sharp, playful, and nasty as hell.” —Paul Tremblay, author of The Cabin at the End of the World

 “Khaw’s got a sterling premise, enduring lore, and the fresh talent to voice it.” —Josh Malerman, New York Times bestselling author of Bird Box